If you are having trouble connecting your Smart Flood Light Camera to Wi-Fi here are some troubleshooting tips that might help.

 You may need to check your router's admin page where you manage settings including passwords and software updates.
 Or you may need to consult your router brand, ISP, or service provider for assistance.
 Some things to check include:

-- Device limits - your router may have a setting restricting the number of connected devices.
+- 10% Chance of being the issue - Device limits - your router may have a setting restricting the number of connected devices.
 Even though routers can issue many addresses factory settings may limit the number of connected devices allowed.

-- Manually enabling WPS may be required - check to see if your router or range extenders use WPS or Wi-Fi Protected Setup.
+- AP Mode should alleviate the need to enable the WPS button if it connects - Manually enabling WPS may be required - check to see if your router or range extenders use WPS or Wi-Fi Protected Setup.
 This is a wireless networking standard that tries to make connections between routers and wireless devices easier and faster.
 Sometimes WPS is enabled by default but there could be a manual button or a requirement to enable WPS on your router's admin screen.
 Depending on your network you may need to enable WPS to connect your Smart Flood Light Camera.

 Forget your Wi-Fi network and restart your smartphone